jankaWIS/euler_problems/README.md

 # Euler problems solutions

-My and others solutions to problems stated https://projecteuler.net/about.
+My and others solutions to problems stated at https://projecteuler.net/about.